 A big draw for schools lately are Career Technical Education (CTE) camps.
 CTE courses are new offerings at schools to prepare students for work in career and technical education fields.
 Focus on Technology and Communications by using your display for hands-on training for camp.
 This gives students an opportunity to try out careers in A/V technology, film, broadcasting and much more before making a final decision.
-See how these hands-on camps work.

 Give your cheer team an advantage by learning each step of their routines via tutorial videos on the big screen to make sure everyone can see the moves.
 Show the playbook on the big screen during football practice and keep energy high with the ground-thumping bass of your audio system.
 It doesn’t stop there.
 How would you use your display during practice?